OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 The parameters are the independent variables that the solver is allowed to vary.
 The method ``add_parameter`` is used to define these.
-Broyden does not utilize the low and high attributes, so they are set to some arbitrary large negative and positive values.
+Broyden does not utilize the low and high arguments, so they are set to some large arbitrary negative and positive values.

 The equations that we want to satisfy are added as equality constraints using the ``add_constraint`` method.
 We want to find *x* and *y* that satisfy ``f_xy=0`` and ``g_xy =0``,